 After the birth has been registered you will be able to purchase a complete copy of the birth entry on a birth certificate on payment of a fee and you may purchase more than one certificate on the day of registration.
-Certificates may also be purchased at a later date.
+Certificates may also be purchased at a later date but these will be at an increased fee.